zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_07_en-US_RTM_AND_SMELL.md

 The Creator is not the sensor.
 The BioDrone is the sensor.
 The Creator receives processed knowledge through the quantum link, not raw sensory data.

 A deaf person could be the world's best music analyst if they had a perfect translation system.
-Similarly, a Creator without smell can navigate realities perfectly—because they never needed to smell.
+Similarly, a Creator without smell can navigate realities perfectly, because they never needed to smell.
 They needed to **know**.

 ---